itsneufox/itsneufox.github.io/serverinstall.md

 - Filezilla or WinSCP for file transfers;
 - PuTTY or your hosting SSH solution;

-> [!NOTE]
+{: .important }
-> *If you install WinSCP, the installer will prompt you to install PuTTY!
+>*If you install WinSCP, the installer will prompt you to install PuTTY!
 It's up to you if you want to install it or not, but you can always download it later!*

 ## Part A - Connect, update, and create user

 ### Step 1 - Open PuTTY or your hosting SSH solution and connect to your instance
-> [!NOTE]
+{: .important }
-> *There are comprehensive guides on the web or even your hosting solution website on how to connect via PuTTY.
+>*There are comprehensive guides on the web or even your hosting solution website on how to connect via PuTTY.
 Some SSH connections need a key, so I can't provide any help here, but feel free to ask on open.mp Discord or search the web!*

 ### Step 2 - Updating your Linux instance